The Mozart effect was trending there for a while – but does music actually help you remember information?

 Music is so multifactorial in terms of styles and personalities, but a few studies have at least revealed a few trends.

-Once the material gets harder, you’re doing some deep reading or taking an upper level B&B exam, it may become more of a distraction.
+Once the material gets harder, deep reading or an upper level B&B exam, it may become more of a distraction.
 Particularly music with lyrics has been shown to decrease phonological memory.
 It’s important to remember that you’ll be taking the exam in silence, so it may be a good idea to practice the same way at least a few times.

 Written by Dr. Kerri Lyons